jgmalcolm/jgmalcolm.github.io/_posts/2015-03-28-clerkships.md

 the [pediatric physical exam][peds-pe], carry around a template [checklist][peds-pe-checklist] and try to hit more of it with each new exam.
-Newborns labs have their own range of normal; get familiar with heart rate, respiratory rate, >37C is febrile in a neonate.
+Newborns labs have their own range of normal; get familiar with heart rate, respiratory rate, febrile thresholds in neonates, infants, and toddlers.
 Get a basic outline of how to workup common problems: respiratory distress, [neonatal jaundice][jaundice], fever of unknown origin, etc.

   [jaundice]: http://www.meddean.luc.edu/lumen/MedEd/peds/newborn_pe_exercise.pdf
   [peds-ros]: http://www.utmb.edu/pedi_ed/CORE/Neonatology/page_02.htm